I just got diagnosed with adult ADHD. Now what?

 How to find an ADHD coach

 If you were looking for a professional to help guide you and put some structure in place in your life and even your business, you want to seek out a qualified ADHD coach.
-But I will say this right up front, you do not have to use an ADHD coach if you find another coach that you feel comfortable with and that you can achieve some amount of progress.
+But I will say this right upfront, you do not have to use an ADHD coach if you find another coach that you feel comfortable with and that you can achieve some amount of progress.
 Just having someone to meet with on a regular basis can greatly improve the challenges you are seeking to solve in life and in your business.
 But if you feel you need someone that knows ADHD, then this is a very good choice for you.

 There are many professional ADHD coaches out there in the community.
 Finding one you can work with and achieve some progress as well as feel comfortable meeting with is absolutely imperative.
 There are coaches that specialize in children and teenagers, there are other ADHD coaches that work with adults and there are also ADHD coaches that work with entrepreneurs and busy executives.
 And I even know ADHD coaches that work specifically with women.
 You have to find the right fit for you.

 If you are younger and what many might call a millennial, you may find a younger coach in your age group would benefit you greatly rather than an older adult coaching you.
-They may understand your specific needs and challenges much better then someone else.
+They may understand your specific needs and challenges much better than someone else.
 And you may have an easier time opening up to them.

 Does an ADHD coach need to be certified?
 I don’t feel this needs to be the only qualification you seek out with a coach.
 If that professional understands your challenges and you feel they can help you work through those issues, a certification might not be that important.
 Does it show they went through a set of courses and guidelines for coaching?
 Yes, but it doesn’t need to be the only qualification.

 Does Tony Robbins have a coaching certification?
 I don’t believe so but he’s one of the best in the business and helping people break through to get results.
-Just keep that in mind and fine the best fit for you.
+Just keep that in mind and find the best fit for you.

 ADHD and family support

 When I interviewed Ned Hallowell for my first book Overcoming Distractions, he said something that was very simple, but I feel absolutely critical to thriving with adult ADHD.
-He said “find the right job and marry the right person.”
+He said, “find the right job and marry the right person.”
 This is incredibly simple advice, but I know it to be true.
 The divorce rate in the world of ADHD is very high.
 Partly because the person with ADHD did not get the help they needed, and they also didn’t get the support from their spouse.

 When you have adult ADHD every single relationship you have needs to be nurtured properly.
-That means your spouse, coworkers, friends and other relationships.
+That means your spouse, coworkers, friends, and other relationships.
 Because many with ADHD have challenges around emotional regulation, sometimes we let those emotions get the best of us and can sour a relationship in no time.
-Yes you need to surround yourself with people that understand you, but you need to do your part to make sure you don’t ruin relationships, especially a marriage.
+Yes, you need to surround yourself with people that understand you, but you need to do your part to make sure you don’t ruin relationships, especially a marriage.

-Self awareness is absolutely critical to thriving.
+Self-awareness is absolutely critical to thriving.
 And that means being aware of negative behaviors that get in the way of healthy relationships.
-It’s important to be aware of what you do, how you do it and how you come off to others.
+It’s important to be aware of what you do, how you do it, and how you come off to others.
 Sometimes we let our behavior get the best of us, and it can be a disaster for our relationships.